Faucet won't flush

 Plumbing

-Some DIY solutions to try include checking for clogs in the drain, cleaning the faucet aerator, and replacing the flapper.
-However, if the issue persists or you're not comfortable making repairs, it's best to call a professional plumber to diagnose and fix the problem.
+In many cases, you can try to clear the blockage yourself by disassembling the faucet and cleaning out any debris.
+This may involve removing the faucet handle, cartridge, or other components to access the inner workings.
+However, if the issue persists or you're not comfortable taking the faucet apart, it's best to call a professional plumber to diagnose and repair the problem.

 Step-by-Step Guide